denver-railsbridge/iosbridge-tipster-swift/README.md

 ## Let's keep going

 On the left side, I can see a bunch of different files:
-* Image assets (select it) is going to be where I’m going to put all of my images.
+* Assets (select it) is going to be where I’m going to put all of my images.
 For example, if you want to set an app icon.
 You can drag in the appropriate app icon, so it will show up on the home screen.

 Then show in the top-right area, how you can collapse the properties pane on the right so there is more room to see all the app icons.